bitsofcotton/puts_cc/README.md

 # Example of using as a library
 Please refer tools.cc, and please include with namespace block but include guard should harms.

+# Example of using as web interface
+Please move to directory that php file and prep.py file and tools executable as puts executable.
+And please mkdir data directory as configured permissions.
+And for normal use, mysql compatible database and php executable environment and python-mysql environment is needed.
+And, please configure the executable paths.

+# Importing wiktionary database (GFDL)
+We needs mediawiki and xml2sql softwares.
+And if you need, please import wiktionary huge database into your database to run with.

 # Tips
 These programs may have a algorithm that is *not carefully confirmed*.